Sometimes I try to imagine how our world will look like in 100 or 200 years.

 How would my life look like in 2118?
 How would I express myself as an artist?
 What tools would I use?
 How would I promote my pieces and connect with other artists and art lovers?

 I'm not concerned that I will lose my skills with the traditional tools.
 I see it rather as an education to use another medium and tool that enables me to express myself.
-It won't substitute my brushes and my watercolours or paper, canvas ... etc. but it will add an important and modern way of creating artwork.
+It won't substitute my brushes and my watercolours, paper or canvases ... etc. but it will add an important and modern way to create artwork.
 Digital art won't disappear nor lose importance in the future.
 The opposite.
-I believe it will be developed even further and be integrated in a lot of parts of our daily life to let us express and shape our individual experiences.
+I believe it will be developed even further and be integrated in a lots of parts of our daily life to let us express and shape our individual experiences.